-A gift from one individual to another constitutes a Potentially Exempt Transfer (PET) for Inheritance Tax.
+A non-exempt gift from one individual to another constitutes a Potentially Exempt Transfer (PET) for Inheritance Tax.
 If you survive for seven years from the date of the gift, no Inheritance Tax arises on the PET.

-Each tax year, you can give away £3,000 worth of gifts (your 'annual exemption') tax-free.
+Some exempt gifts are immediately out of your estate: Each tax year, you can give away £3,000 worth of gifts (your 'annual exemption') tax-free.
 You can also give away wedding or registered civil partnership gifts up to £1,000 per person (£2,500 for a grandchild and £5,000 for a child).
-In addition, you can give your children regular sums of money from your income.
+In addition, you can give your children regular sums of money from your surplus income.

-You can also give as many gifts of up to £250 to as many individuals as you want, although not to anyone who has already received a gift of your whole £3,000 annual exemption.
+You can also give as many gifts of up to £250 to as many individuals as you want, although not to anyone who has already received a larger gift from you that tax year.
 None of these gifts are subject to Inheritance Tax.